remotehublab/rhl-relia-3d-parts/v3/README.md

 - The number of filament-saving openings is reduced for a better look.
 - The number of mounting holes is reduced for a cleaner look.
 #### Printing Setting
-- Printer Build Volume: 300x300x100 or greater, can be printed on some 256x256x256 printers
+- Printer Build Volume: 300x300x100 or greater
 - Printing Temperature: 215 Celcius (PLA)
 - Heat Bed Temperature: 60 Celcius (PLA)
 - Layer Height: 0.28 mm (0.4 mm nozzle)